 The clicks sub-tab is pretty self-explanatory.
 It displays the number of times a searcher actually clicked on a link to your website from a Google SERP (Search Engine Results Page).
 This information is most often used to help optimize your meta titles and meta descriptions.
 If you’re not getting the number of clicks you expect, changing up your meta titles and meta descriptions can provide a marked improvement in the number of clicks you receive.

 The Click Through Rate (CTR) of your website tells you the percentage of people that saw your site in a Google SERP and actually clicked through to your website.
-Like your Clicks rating mentioned above, the information provided by the CTR of your website is a great opportunity to better optimize the meta titles and descriptions for your pages.
+Like your Clicks rating mentioned above, the CTR’s information is a great opportunity better to optimize the meta titles and descriptions for your pages.
 The better your titles and descriptions, the more likely a searcher will click through to your site.

 The average position tab of GSC tells you what the average ranking position is of specific keywords on your website over the period of time you selected.
 However, the Average Position of your site is not always the most reliable metric that GSC tracks.
 The reason for this is that users continually get different search results for the same search queries.
 But, just because the actual position of your site is not easily determined through GSC, that doesn’t mean that your Average Position doesn’t provide any useful information.
 The Average Position metric can help you determine whether or not any sudden changes in CTR, clicks, and impressions are explainable.